josefpavlik/typemill-plugin-figureswipe/README.md

 # figureSwipe plugin for typemill

-The plugin allows you to zoom in the figures in the page and show then one after other like photo gallery.
+The plugin allows you to zoom in the figures in the page and show them one after other like photo gallery.
 The text from the attribute **alt** of the figure is shown below or aside the picture.

 ### A page of typemill documentation